UNICEF hails rapid progress on child survival

 CLEAN WATER AND VACCINES NEEDED

-Vaccines to prevent pneumococcal disease and rotavirus, leading causes of pneumonia and diarrhoea, are widely available in wealthy countries but are still only gradually being rolled out in poorer nations.
+Vaccines to prevent pneumococcal disease and rotavirus, leading causes of pneumonia and diarrhea, are widely available in wealthy countries but are still only gradually being rolled out in poorer nations.

 Barbara Frost, chief executive of British-based charity WaterAid, said UNICEF's report also underlined the need for urgent focus on improving sanitation and access to clean water in developing countries.